TIBCOSoftware/fabrician-silverfabric-ant-patterns/README.md

 *Environment Pattern*  can be used to define a new Silver Fabric environment.
 Each *Environment Pattern* contains a set of *Stack Patterns*, *Archive Deployment Patterns* and an environment
 specific top-level `build.properties` file that specifies, among other things, the connection infromation for a Silver Fabric Manager.

-*Stack Patterns*  under the *Environment Pattern* are used for building a set of Components and Stacks, for example  `Environment-Pattern/Stack-Patterns/Tomcat` pattern is used to build Tomcat related Components and Stacks.
+*Stack Patterns*  under the *Environment Pattern* are used for building a set of Components and Stacks, for example  `Environment-Pattern/Stack-Patterns/Apache-Tomcat-Cluster` pattern is used to build Apache Tomcat related Components and Stacks.
 Some *Stack Patterns* are simple in that they define one Stack with a single Component.
 Other *Stack Patterns* are complex in that they define multiple Stacks and Components.
 Typically, Stack patterns define each Stack to include a single Component, although that is not required.

 *Archive Deployment Patterns* under *Environment Pattern* are used to `deploy`, `undeploy`, `start` and `stop` various application archives into